Marketron/scenic/README.md

 ```
 Once you're done making changes run db:migrate like you normally would using Roomer, either db:migrate or specify the shared/tenanted migrate or rollback.

-Currently the materialize option does not work as a result of these changes; but you may be able to edit the migration manually and get it to work.
-The scenic model generator still works but doesn't take Roomer's multi-tenanted environment into account; but it can be modified manually.

 Here are the methods with their signatures available in migrations with the inclusion of the scenic gem
 ```shell script
 create_view(name, version: nil, sql_definition: nil, shared: false, materialized: false)